 Day 6 of Sri Lanka: Kandy

 Next, we went to the Royal Botanical Gardens in Peradeniya.
 It is an enormous park and lazy as we were feeling, we hired a golf cart to explore it.
 The ride was amusing and the park was definitely impressive.
-It had a variety of trees; bamboo collections, lawns, lakes, ferns, palms trees, a spice garden and an exotic orchid collection.
-We clicked unlimited number of pictures together and had some great fun.
+It had a variety of trees; bamboo collections, lawns, lakes, ferns, palm trees, a spice garden, and an exotic orchid collection.
+We clicked an unlimited number of pictures together and had some great fun.
 We were glad to include it in our things to see in Sri Lanka.

 Temple of the Sacred Tooth Relic

-After lunch, we started walking towards the Temple of the Sacred Tooth Relic, which was a few minutes’ walk from our hotel.
+After lunch, we started walking towards the Temple of the Sacred Tooth Relic, which was a few minutes’ walks from our hotel.
 We did some shopping at the local malls on the way.
-The temple itself was immensely fascinating and the whole area was very well maintained and immaculate inspite of a huge number of devotees and tourists around, daily.
+The temple itself was immensely fascinating and the whole area was very well maintained and immaculate in spite of a huge number of devotees and tourists around, daily.
 This was once a castle of the last king of Kandy, which has now been transformed into a temple.
 It holds the tooth of Lord Buddha and is worshipped as the holiest and most sacred place by all the Buddhists in Sri Lanka.

 By the end of the day, we were feeling tired and ordered a take-away sandwich from a café on our way back home.